Lameguy64/PSn00bSDK/README.md

-PSn00bSDK is a 100% free and open source SDK project for the original Sony PlayStation for developing homebrew applications and games for the console whether it be an open source, freeware, or commercial project.
+PSn00bSDK is a 100% free and open source SDK project for the original Sony PlayStation for developing homebrew applications and games for the console 100% freely.
+This SDK can be used for freeware, commercial, and open source homebrew projects.

 The SDK is composed mainly of libraries (libpsn00b) and some utilities that provide a basic framework for developing software for the PlayStation